Mikhail Lyubich

+Education

 Lyubich graduated from Kharkiv University with a master's degree in 1980, and obtained his PhD from Tashkent University in 1984.

+Career

 Currently, he is a Professor of Mathematics at Stony Brook University and the Director of the Institute of Mathematical Sciences at Stony Brook.
 From 2002-2008, he also held a position of Canada Research Chair at the University of Toronto.

 He is credited with several important contributions to the study of dynamical systems.
 In his 1984 Ph.D. thesis, he proved fundamental results on ergodic theory and the structural stability of rational mapping.
 Due to this work, the measure of maximal entropy of a rational map (the Mané-Lyubich measure) bears his name.
 In 1999, he published the first non-numerical proof of the universality of the Feigenbaum constants in chaos theory.

 He received the 2010 Jeffery–Williams Prize from the Canadian Mathematical Society.
 In 2012, he became a fellow of the American Mathematical Society.
 He was selected as one of the plenary speakers for the 2014 ICM in Seoul.